MadsJensen/introduction_to_beamforming/Outline.md

 ## 3. Outline

-1. What is source localization? <br/> From topo plot to source plot, activity measured at scalp as superposition of source activity: how can we get back to source space?
+1. What is source localization? <br/> From topo plot to source plot -  how can we get back to source space?

 2. What is a beamformer? <br/> Source localization as ill-posed problem, beamformer as one technique to solve it.

-3. How does a beamformer work?  <br/> Short overview of necessary steps (coregistration, forward model, creating and applying a filter = inverse solution) before addressing those steps in greater detail.
+3. How does a beamformer work?  <br/> Short overview of necessary steps (coregistration, forward model, creating and applying a filter) before addressing those steps in greater detail.

 4. The forward model. <br/> What is the forward model, why do I need it and how do I compute it? <br/> _Hands on #1: Preparing your data: coregistration, segmentation, and meshes_ <br/>